th3nate/generator-ng-nategen/app/templates/skeleton/README.md

 Preconfigured Libraries
 -------------

 The new app will have a handful of preconfigured libraries included.
-This includes Angular 1.3.2, Bootstrap 3.3, AngularUI Bootstrap, AngularUI Utils, FontAwesome 4.2, JQuery 2.1, Underscore 1.7, LESS 1.7, Restangular 1, Moment 2.5 and angular-loading-bar.
+This includes Angular 1.3.2, Bootstrap 3.3, AngularUI Bootstrap, AngularUI Utils, FontAwesome 4.2, JQuery 2.1, Underscore 1.7, SASS 1.7, Restangular 1, Moment 2.5 and angular-loading-bar.
 You may of course add to or remove any of these libraries.
 But the work to integrate them into the app and into the build process has already been done for you.

 Build Process
 -------------

 The project will include a ready-made Grunt build that will:

-* Build all the LESS files into one minified CSS file.
+* Build all the SASS files into one minified CSS file.
 * Uses [grunt-angular-templates](https://github.com/ericclemmons/grunt-angular-templates) to turn all your templates into Javascript.
 * Uses [grunt-ng-annotate](https://github.com/olov/ng-annotate) to preprocess all Angular injectable methods and make them minification safe.
 Thus you don't have to use the array syntax.
 * Concatenates and minifies all Javascript into one file.